crownstone/crownstone-labs/01-matter.md

 {% include snippets/column-frame-begin img='/images/matter/security.png' img-alt='security' title="Security"%}

-Encryption,
-Cybersecurity, ...
+Matter comes with encryption in place, but to adhere to the future Cyber Resilience Act it's important to have in-depth knowledge on potential vulnerabilities.

 {% include snippets/column-frame-end %}

-{% include snippets/column-frame-begin img='/images/matter/nordic.png' img-alt='microcontrollers' title="Microcontrollers"%}
+{% include snippets/column-frame-begin img='/images/matter/nrf52840.png' img-alt='microcontrollers' title="Microcontrollers"%}

-Such as nRF52 series, ESP32, ...
+Matter requires embedded expertise of chipsets such as the Nordic nRF52840, the SiLabs EFR32MG21/24 series, the Espressif ESP32 series, all within our portfolio of microcontrollers we've worked with.

 {% include snippets/column-frame-end %}